 - Commission of Winner’s Award

-- The award is for the best peer reviewed article, with a Policy Studies (public policy, social policy, public management, governance) focus, published online in early view or fully published by a journal in the previous calendar year (e.g. July, 2019 to June, 2020).
+- The Prize is awarded to the best peer reviewed article, with a Policy Studies (public policy, social policy, public management, governance) focus, published online in early view or fully published by a journal in the previous calendar year.

 - To be eligible for the prize, the author must be a postgraduate or early career researcher (within their first five years postdoc, however, we are happy to accommodate significant career interruptions).
 He/She must also be working or studying at an Australian university (or working outside the higher education sector for those who are between academic appointments).

-- The submission should include a completed application form and a digital copy of the paper, along with a 100 word statement about the reason for the nomination.
-It should be sent to the Chair of the APSA Policy Studies Research Group, Siobhan O’Sullivan, at email@example.com by the due date (to be advised by APSA every entry year).
+- Submissions should include a completed application form and a digital copy of the paper, along with a 100 word statement about the reason for the nomination.
+It should be sent to the Chair of the APSA Policy Studies Research Group (Joshua Newman <firstname.lastname@example.org>, by the announced due date.